kubescape/kubescape/README.md

 ## VS code configuration samples

-You can use the samples files below to setup your VS code environment for building and debugging purposes.
+You can use the sample files below to setup your VS code environment for building and debugging purposes.

 <details><summary>.vscode/settings.json</summary>